ohexel/comsocsci/docs/README.md

 A guide to computational social science resources
 =================================================
+A collection of resources and readings for people wanting to get acquainted with computational social science.
+This started out as a way for us to collect resources that we found useful or interesting.
+Credit goes to @andrewnolanhall for pitching the idea at [Data Science Nights@Northwestern](http://www.data-science-nights.org/).

 Ideas to gather resources for this guide:
-- Syllabus included to access readings alongside Bit by Bit book: https://www.bitbybitbook.com
+- [Syllabus](https://www.bitbybitbook.com) included to access readings alongside Bit by Bit book
-- Perspectives on Computational Analysis Syllabus: https://github.com/UC-MACSS/persp-analysis
+- Perspectives on Computational Analysis [Syllabus](https://github.com/UC-MACSS/persp-analysis)

 ### Training
 [DataCamp](https://www.datacamp.com)